OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/defi/swaps.md

 ---
 title: swaps
-description: This webpage displays the latest swaps done on Uniswap DEX.
-It allows users to sort crypto transactions in different ways as per their needs.
+description: "This webpage displays the latest swaps done on Uniswap DEX.
+It allows" users to sort crypto transactions in different ways as per their needs.
 It's useful for observing and analyzing recent cryptocurrency transactions.
 keywords: